-'''

-COFA 2620 COFA 2626 Construction, S1 or S2 T4 C5

-COFA 2621 COFA 2627 Installation

-COFA 2622 COFA 2628

-COFA 2623 COFA 2629

-COFA 2624 COFA 2630
+COFA 2620 COFA 2626 Construction, S1 or S2 T4 C12 COFA 2621 COFA 2627 Installation COFA 2622 COFA 2628 and Spaces COFA 2623 COFA 2629 1 to 11 COFA 2624 COFA 2630 COFA 2625

-COFA 2625

-'''

 The subject provides the opportunity to explore the various forms and disciplines three dimentional activity can take in contemporary art practice.
 The subject is designed to allow maximum flexibility for both multimedia experimentation and specialisation in the exploration of the construction, installations and spaces as an expressive vehicle.